este/este/README.md

 ## Notes

-- Este.js dev stack should work on OSX, Linux, and even Windows.
+- Este.js dev stack should work on OSX, Linux, and Windows.
 Feel free to report any issue.
 - As a rule of thumb, Este.js supports all evergreen browsers plus last two pieces of IE.

 ## Credit